lsh-cloud/Customer-Retention-Intelligence/README.md

  - Customers who have been with the company for 12 months or less have a churn rate of **47%** compared to customers who have a tenure of greater than 49 months, **9.5%**
 - The total amount of monthly revenue that is at risk to customer churn is **$139,000**
 - Customers who have higher monthly costs and shorter tenures are more likely to churn
 - Key recommendations include investigating lower introductory prices for new customers and incentivising customers to move from month-to-month contracts to longer-term contracts.

+## Tools used

+- DAX
+- Power BI
+- Power Query

 ## Report Pages